mstrate/fiveslund/README.md

 # Strate Demo

 Simple demo repo to read data from a source json file, process the data, and write out the processed data to a destination json file.
 The intent is to demonstrate basic pattern use & code styling/conventions.
 Some items of note:
 - `Strate.Demo.Program` is the entry point
 - Settings are specified in /Strate.Demo/App.config
+- Code standards used are those used on my current team.

 Coding Standards
 - `var` used when possible